chaincodelabs/research-site/research-intro.md

 Notable papers that consider the game-theoretic properties of Bitcoin include:

-* Babaioff et al. [On Bitcoin and Red Balloons](https://arxiv.org/abs/1111.2626) suggest a method to incentivize nodes for information propagation.
+* Babaioff et al. [On Bitcoin and Red Balloons](https://arxiv.org/abs/1111.2626) suggests a method to incentivize information propagation among nodes.
-* Carlsten et al. [On the Instability of Bitcoin Without the Block Reward](https://dl.acm.org/doi/10.1145/2976749.2978408) analyzed the future of Bitcoin in the context of the programmatically diminishing block subsidy and its game-theoretic consequences.
+* Carlsten et al. [On the Instability of Bitcoin Without the Block Reward](https://dl.acm.org/doi/10.1145/2976749.2978408) analyzes the future of Bitcoin in the context of the programmatically diminishing block subsidy and its game-theoretic consequences.
 * Courtois and Bahack.
-[On Subversive Miner Strategies and Block Withholding Attack in Bitcoin Digital Currency](https://arxiv.org/abs/1402.1718) analyze deviant miners' strategies and the related attacks.
+[On Subversive Miner Strategies and Block Withholding Attack in Bitcoin Digital Currency](https://arxiv.org/abs/1402.1718) analyzes deviant miners' strategies and the related attacks.
 * Eyal and Sirer.
 [Majority is not Enough: Bitcoin Mining is Vulnerable](https://arxiv.org/abs/1311.0243) introduces selfish mining - a strategy that allows a malicious miner to get more than its fair share of the block reward by strategically delaying block announcements.
-* Garay et al. [The Bitcoin Backbone Protocol: Analysis and Applications](https://eprint.iacr.org/2014/765) formally describe the Bitcoin protocol and analyze it in the context of Byzantine agreement.
+* Garay et al. [The Bitcoin Backbone Protocol: Analysis and Applications](https://eprint.iacr.org/2014/765) formally describes the Bitcoin protocol and analyze it in the context of Byzantine agreement.
 * Pass et al. [Analysis of the Blockchain Protocol in Asynchronous Networks](https://eprint.iacr.org/2016/454) analyzes Nakamoto consensus protocol in the asynchronous setting.
 * Guo and Ren.
-[Bitcoin's Latency--Security Analysis Made Simple](https://arxiv.org/abs/2203.06357) develop the upper and lower bounds on the security of Nakamoto consensus.
+[Bitcoin's Latency--Security Analysis Made Simple](https://arxiv.org/abs/2203.06357) develops the upper and lower bounds on the security of Nakamoto consensus.

 ## Economics